Frequently Asked Questions

-Once you filed your FAFSA, our office recommends that you apply for Admission to Linfield and establish your CatNet ID, as your next step will be to log in to WebAdvisor to complete your Online and Continuing Education Program (OCE) Linfield Application for Financial Aid (LAFA).
-The Office of Financial Aid will then begin notifying you of any missing documents once we receive these two applications.
-For next steps, review “2014-2015 Steps to Complete Your Financial Aid.”
+Once you have filed your FAFSA, our office recommends that you apply for Admission to Linfield.
+After you are admitted you can establish your CatNet ID, as your next step for financial aid will be to log in to your WebAdvisor Account to complete your Online and Continuing Education Program (OCE) Linfield Application for Financial Aid (LAFA).
+The Office of Financial Aid will then begin notifying you of any missing documents once we receive these two applications, FAFSA and OCE LAFA.
+For next steps, review the "2017-2018 Steps to Complete your Financial Aid."

 How can I check to see if all of my financial aid documents have been submitted?

-Log in to your WebAdvisor account with your CatNet ID, and under the Financial Aid tab click on “My Documents” to review any missing documentation required to complete your financial aid file.
+Log in to your WebAdvisor Account with your CatNet ID, under the Financial Aid tab click on “My Documents” to review any missing documentation required to complete your financial aid file.

 When will my financial aid be disbursed to my Student Account?

 Financial Aid will be disbursed to your Student Account after your enrollment has been confirmed at the census date.
 Confirmation of enrollment includes that your professors have documented that you have had regular and substantive interaction in each of your courses.
 The census date is the last day to withdraw without a “W” grade per the academic calendar for each semester.
 Typically financial aid disbursement occurs 4-6 weeks into fall and spring semester, 3-4 weeks into summer semester, provided you are eligible.

 What do the financial aid status codes mean in WebAdvisor?

 A = Accepted

 H = Hold prior to accepting/rejecting